-The Series 2008-1 Bonds are on a parity with all other Senior Bonds previously issued and Outstanding under the Trust Agreement and with all Senior Bonds hereafter issued and Outstanding under the Trust Agreement.
+The Series 2008-2 Bonds are on a parity with all other Senior Bonds previously issued and Outstanding under the Trust Agreement and with all Senior Bonds hereafter issued and Outstanding under the Facilities Trust Agreement.

-As authorized by the Enabling Act, the University Trustees have agreed in the Contract to maintain, repair and operate the 2008-1 Projects and all other Projects financed or refinanced by the 2008-1 Bonds or to cause the 2008-1 Projects and such other Projects to be so maintained, repaired and operated and have agreed in the Contract to remit to the Trustee Revenues in an aggregate amount at least equal to debt service on the Bonds and related expenses.
-See Appendix D-3 - "Summary of the Contract."
+As authorized by the Enabling Act, the University Trustees have agreed in the Contract to maintain, repair and operate the Projects refinanced by the Series 2008-2 Bonds or to cause such Projects to be so maintained, repaired and operated and have agreed in the Contract to remit to the Trustee Revenues in an aggregate amount at least equal to debt service on the Series 2008-2 Bonds and related expenses.
+See Appendix D-3 - "Summary of Certain Provisions of the Contract."

-With respect to the aggregate of all Revenues from the Projects and from any other projects or property the Revenues from which are pledged under the Trust Agreement, the Contract requires that the Authority fix and revise fees, rents, rates and other charges so as to: (1) maintain, insofar as consistent with such requirements, reasonable uniformity in charges for like accommodations at the University and (2) provide Revenues sufficient to (a) pay the cost of maintaining, repairing and operating the Projects and such other projects and property, if any, to the extent that the University Trustees have not undertaken to provide such maintenance, repair and operation, (b) pay the fees and expenses of the Trustee, any paying agent and any fiscal agent appointed by the Authority in connection with the issuance of Series 2008-1 Bonds or any other notes or bonds secured or provided for under the Trust Agreement, premiums of insurance maintained by the Authority with respect to the applicable Projects and such other projects and property and rentals payable by the Authority under any lease or leases of land on which such Projects or any other such project or property may be located, (c) pay the principal of (including Sinking Fund Installments) and the interest on the Series 2008-1 Bonds and notes and bonds issued to finance or refinance such other projects or property, as such principal and interest shall become due and payable, (d) pay such portions of the current office and other operating and administrative expenses of the Authority (which shall include any amount (the "Rebate Amount") required by the Internal Revenue Code of 1986, as amended or other applicable law to be rebated by the Authority with respect to the Series 2008-1 Bonds to the United State of America and not provided from other funds of the Authority) as the Authority shall deem properly allocable to the Projects and such other projects and property, (e) pay amounts payable by the Authority under the Series Resolution, under the Swap Agreement and the Reimbursement Agreement or any other contract or other arrangement with respect to the Series 2008-1 Bonds, (f) create or maintain reserves, if any, for any of the foregoing purposes as may be required under any resolution of the Authority as may be required or permitted by the Trust Agreement, (g) pay the amount, if any, required by Section 19C of the Enabling Act to be paid to the Commonwealth to repay certain appropriations or other expenditures, if any, and (h) create the reserves required by Section 10 of the Enabling Act (the Series 2008-1 Bonds are not secured by such reserves).
+With respect to the aggregate of all Revenues from the Projects and from any other projects or property the Revenues from which are pledged under the Project Trust Agreement, the Contract requires that the Authority fix and revise fees, rents, rates and other charges so as to: (1) maintain, insofar as consistent with such requirements, reasonable uniformity in charges for like accommodations at the University and (2) provide Revenues sufficient to (a) pay the cost of maintaining, repairing and operating the Projects and such other projects and property, if any, to the extent that the University Trustees have not undertaken to provide such maintenance, repair and operation, (b) pay the fees and expenses of the Trustee, any paying agent and any fiscal agent appointed by the Authority in connection with the issuance of Series 2008-2 Bonds or any other notes or bonds secured or provided for under the Project Trust Agreement, premiums of insurance maintained by the Authority with respect to the applicable Projects and such other projects and property and rentals payable by the Authority under any lease or leases of land on which such Projects or any other such project or property may be located, (c) pay the principal of (including Sinking Fund Installments) and the interest on the Series 2008-2 Bonds and notes and bonds issued to finance or refinance such other projects or property, as such principal and interest shall become due and payable, (d) pay such portions of the current office and other operating and administrative expenses of the Authority (which shall include any amount (the "Rebate Amount") required by the Internal Revenue Code of 1986, as amended or other applicable law to be rebated by the Authority with respect to the Series 2008-2 Bonds to the United State of America and not provided from other funds of the Authority) as the Authority shall deem properly allocable to the Projects and such other projects and property, (e) pay amounts payable by the Authority under the Series Resolution and any other contract or other arrangement with respect to the Series 2008-2 Bonds, (f) create or maintain reserves, if any, for any of the foregoing purposes as may be required under any resolution of the Authority as may be required or permitted by the Project Trust Agreement, (g) pay the amount, if any, required by Section 19C of the Enabling Act to be paid to the Commonwealth to repay certain appropriations or other expenditures, if any, and (h) create the reserves, if any, required by Section 10 of the Enabling Act (he Series 2008-2 Bonds are not secured by such reserves).